 Our favorite way to get more fiber is with vegetables (yes, we’re biased).
 Vegetables are a staple in just about every diet so it should be no surprise they’ve made our list.
 Veggies like carrots and beets are filled with fiber.
 Beets give you 3.8 grams of fiber per cup and carrots get you 3.6 grams, which is very high considering their low calorie count!

 3. Nuts and Seeds

 We all turn to salads as a great source for dietary fiber, but maybe your go-to dish seems to be lacking a fiber-filled ingredient.
 So go nuts!
 And by that we mean add in some nuts, or seeds, to your meal.
 Most nuts are packed full of nutrients from healthy fats to fiber.
 Snacking on just 1 ounce of almonds gives you 3.5 grams of fiber and 1 ounce of chia seeds gets you 10 grams of fiber.

 It should be no surprise that beans are on our list.
 Beans are a tasty way to boost your fiber intake while enjoying the flavor of the food you’re eating.
 Beans are full of fiber; 1 cup of baked beans has 10 grams of fiber while black beans have 15 grams of fiber per cup.
 Absolutely incredible and tasty.

-Don’t mean to brag, but if we’re talking about a good and delicious mix of fiber options, how can we not mention our 100% Whole Yellow Pea Pasta?
-We use as much of the whole veggie as we can to make products, which means not only do we add less and waste nothing, doing so helps deliver even more dietary fiber for you to enjoy!
+Don’t mean to brag, but if we’re talking about a good and delicious mix of fiber options, how can we not mention our 100% Whole Yellow Pea Pasta and crispy, airy, flakey Cracker Crisps?
+We use the skin of the yellow pea, which means not only do we add less and waste nothing, doing so helps deliver even more dietary fiber for you to enjoy!
 That’s some real veggie goodness that goes where you go.